 State Monitoring: Four-Tier System.
 Every county in California is now assigned to a tier based on its test positivity and adjusted case rate.
-To move forward, a county must meet the next tier's criteria for 2 consecutive weeks.
-If a county's metrics worsen for 2 consecutive weeks, it will be assigned a more restrictive tier.
+To move forward, a county must meet the next tier's criteria for two consecutive weeks.
+If a county's metrics worsen for two consecutive weeks, it will be assigned a more restrictive tier.
 Data is reviewed weekly and tiers are updated statewide on Tuesdays.

-Santa Barbara County achieved the Red (Substantial) Tier 2 of the State of California's Framework on September, 29, 2020, however, was downgraded to Tier 1 - Widespread/Purple on November 16, 2020.
+Santa Barbara County achieved the Red (Substantial) Tier 2 of the State of California's Framework on September 29, 2020, however, was downgraded to Tier 1 - Widespread/Purple on November 16, 2020.
 The downgrade was the result of the State modifying its criteria to evaluate test positivity and adjusted case rates on a 4-day lag versus a 7-day lag in data.
 This change in process was initiated by the State due to the concern over growing numbers of cases across the State.

 On December 6, the State announced that counties within regions where ICU capacity falls below 15% will be placed into a more restrictive Regional Stay at Home Order for three weeks.
 The County of Santa Barbara was assigned to the Southern California Region.
 The restrictions included closing certain businesses and restricting capacity in others.
-The Regional Order was lifted on January 25, 2016 and the County reverted back to the Purple Tier of the Blueprint for Safe Economy.
+The Regional Order was lifted on January 25, 2016 and the County reverted to the Purple Tier of the Blueprint for Safe Economy.

 On March 5, 2021, the State added a new Statewide Vaccine Equity Metric that would begin the day a Vaccine Equity Metric goal #1 of 2 million and then goal #2 of 4 million doses administered in the State has been met.
 Tier assignments will be revised to reflect the shift in Blueprint tier thresholds and announced the following day.
 Updated tier assignments will be effective the day after tier assignments are announced.
+However, a County still must meet the qualifying metrics to move into a lower tier for two consecutive weeks prior to moving into a less restrictive tier.
 The table below reflects the new metric tier thresholds.
+On March 16, 2021, the State announced Santa Barbara County had successfully met the metrics to move back into the Red Tier.